julzaza/wildwitchherbs/_posts/2026-01-15-balkan-love-magic-folklore.md

 ---

-## Graveyard Love Work
+## Graveyard and Liminal Love Work

-Some of the most feared practices involved the dead.
+Some of the most feared love rituals relied on **the dead or liminal spaces**:

-Women would:
+- **Soil from graves of the recently buried** — used in charms or food to bind a lover’s desire; the most taboo form, as it involved contact with the deceased.
-- Take soil from graves of the recently buried
+- **Sleeping with charms under pillows** — often including hair, herbs, or personal objects; these practices influenced emotions without touching corpses.
-- Sleep with love charms under pillows
+- **Speaking names at crossroads at midnight** — invoking spirits or calling fate; crossroads were seen as **thresholds between worlds**, giving magic potency.

-- Speak names at crossroads at midnight
+These examples show how Balkan love magic blended **contagion through physical traces** with **power drawn from liminal spaces**.

-These rituals are echoed in ancestral and war-time folk magic, such as documented in **[Wormwood in Witchcraft and War](/wormwood-witchcraft-war/)**, where bitter herbs and death-related rites shaped magic.
+For a closer look at ancestral influence and bitter herbs in Balkan magic, see **[Wormwood in Witchcraft and War](/wormwood-witchcraft-war/)**.

 ---